zainabmelh/guide-articles/articles/Certificates/add-different-padding-to-each-side-of-an-element/index.md

 ---
-title: "Add Different Padding to Each Side of an Element"
+title: Add Different Padding To Each Side of An Element
-parent: "certificates-guide"
 ---
 CSS allows you to control the padding of an element on all four sides with `padding-top`, `padding-right`, `padding-bottom`, and `padding-left` attributes.

     .green-box {